top of page

 2. We will also have friendship evangelism infield activities.
 These activities will help Christians get comfortable with approaching people to give invites, talk about spiritual things, and even set up live Bible studies with folks.
 See our friendship training page to learn more.

-Evangelism culture will be foundational in the church planting work.
+Having an evangelism culture will be foundational in the church planting work.
 This is what a New Testament church is supposed to reflect.
 Many churches sadly, do not do evangelism in the community.
 This church planting work is for those who do want to follow the Great Commission.

 See the article on our purpose and reasons for making evangelism a large part of the culture of this church planting work.
 There are many Bible ideas and spiritual themes shared in this document,